 Replace liquid foundation with a water-free foundation, such as a cream powder or mineral powder.

-Remember balm for your lips.
+Remember lip balm for your lips.

 How to restore your skin if it has become dry from the cold weather

-You can add as much moisture as possible in the evening.
+Then you can add as much moisture as possible in the evening.

-We wish you a moisturized, wintry winter.
+We wish you a moisturized, wonderful winter.